Code-Institute-Submissions/the_monkees_fan_page_assignment/README.md

 The user will notice that the music page has a very similar layout to Home in that it uses a side panel and main body which collapses underneath as the screen size decreases to fit mobile screens.
 Users can listen to the audio from the MP3 files by clicking the play symbol and the duration of their song will be noted by both a running timeline and a seconds counter.
 Volume is also adjustable on desktop, but only the option to mute the sound is available on mobile.
 The option to download any of the four Mp3 tracks is available to the user on all devices.

 The user can view the Tour Table on any device as it will shrink to size as the screen size decreases.
-Unfortunately, the option to download a PDF file of the setlist is not available on mobile devices. download option is availablle on desktop.
+Mobile users will be able to download the Setlist PDF just like desktop users.

 For complete transparency about this project, I wish to inform you that the contact form is static and a user can input information.
 It is not wired to store the accepted information or have the relevant email sent the admin of the site to inform them of the contact form.
 For now, as the relevant knowledge to wire it up is not part of the User-Centric Frontend module, it remains a static form for the sake of aesthetics on the project.
 It is, however, responsive to the user’s actions.
 If the user fails to input information into every relevant box and then clicks the send button, a warning sign will pop up under the relevant boxes which need to be completed.
 The contact form itself is also responsive to changing screen sizes.